juxor/afaq/markdown/biblio.md

 Bolshevik writings, 1917-1923**, Porcupine Press, London, 1995.

 Ricardo, David, **The Principles of Political Economy and Taxation**, J.M.
-Dent & Sons/Charles E. Tuttle Co., London/Vermont, 1992\.
+Dent &amp; Sons/Charles E. Tuttle Co., London/Vermont, 1992.

 Ridgeway, James, **Blood in the Face: The Ku Klux Klan, Aryan Nations, Nazi Skinheads, and the Rise of a New White Culture**, Thunder's Mouth Press, 1990.